 Knowledgeable users of nootropics know that it’s not a matter of if they should use choline, but rather which choline source they should use.
 While choline is considered one of the top brain supplements, we don’t recommend going into your purchase without your facts lined up.
 The quality and strength of the most popular choline supplements vary dramatically—not all are created equal.
 Because of this, it’s important to educate yourself on the differences and the benefits of each choline source.

 Simply put, most choline sources (cholinergic substances) will positively influence acetylcholine levels in the brain once ingested.
 The increase in acetylcholine can offset potential headaches received from using racetams such as Piracetam or Aniracetam.
 Racetams and other nootropics for creativity, memory, and focus go hand in hand with high-quality sources of choline.
 You rarely see one taken without the other.

 Choline is frequently associated with the B vitamin complex and is a crucial nutrient for the body and brain at every age.
 Supplements for acetylcholine are considered safe, highly beneficial, and have little to no adverse side effects.
 Neurotransmitter acetylcholine is the mediator for learning and muscle contraction, and is a key player in many of the best smart pills on the market.
 It is found all throughout the body and serves two primary functions:

 For neuromuscular junction, motor neurons release acetylcholine for more efficient muscle activation.
-Choline supplementation is popular among body builders and athletes for this reason.
+Choline supplementation is popular among body builders and athletes.
 Improvements in muscle-activating functionality translate to better lifts at the gym and stronger performances on the field.
 Increased acetylcholine production means enhancements in both physical and mental endurance, as well as increased power output.

 As a neuromodulator inside the brain, acetylcholine alters the processing of information, rather than point to point data transmission.
 Choline is known as the best nootropic for memory and learning, and for a good reason.
 Improved processing of external stimuli leads to better memory formation and recall, as well as cleaner focus and concentration.
 Neuroprotection and prevention of cognitive decline are also noted benefits with the regular use of choline supplements.